sandudul/YouTube-Data-Analysis/FULL_PRESENTATION_VERSION.md

 "Our findings are strong but still correlational in nature.
 For a stronger causal argument, we would need richer controls or quasi-experimental design.
 For modelling quality, multiple regression and transformed variables would improve stability and interpretability."

 ### Transition
-"With these considerations, we can now state our final conclusion."
+"With these considerations, we can now make our final decision on the statement."

 ---

+## Slide 12 - Final Decision
+### Slide Title
+**Final Decision**

+### On-Slide Content
+- Decision on statement: **Supported (evidence of association)**
+- ANOVA: p-value < 0.05 → category impacts resonance (views)
+- Regression: p < 0.05, R² = 0.6794 → views strongly relate to subscribers
+- Uploads–subscribers: r = 0.0889 → quantity effect is weak
+- Implication: engagement aligns more with resonance than upload volume

+### Speaker Notes
+"We make a final decision using our inferential and predictive results.
+The statement is supported as an association: category influences views significantly, views predict subscribers strongly, and upload quantity shows only a weak relationship with subscribers."

+### Transition
+"Now we summarize the key takeaway and implications."

+---

-## Slide 11 - Final Conclusion
+## Slide 13 - Final Conclusion
 ### Slide Title
 **Conclusion**